Subscribe & Save - Get 12% OFF

 Considering how useful protein is it’s important for everyone, especially young athletes, to get enough of it.
 Can kids have protein powder as a possible solution to a protein deficiency?
 Absolutely!

-It’s important for children to get enough protein, as a lack of protein in the diet leads to the following complications:
+It’s important for children to get enough protein, as a lack of protein in the diet can lead to serious complications.
+Again, if your child starts showing these symptoms, talk with their healthcare professional immediately.

 Stunted growth rates